unsplash/datasets/DOCS.md

 | photo_collected_at            | Timestamp of when the photo was added to the collection |
 | collection_type               | Type of the collection (collection or topic) |

-## 4 - conversions.csv
+## 4 - conversions.tsv

 *Note: a conversion is currently defined as a user selecting an image to download it.*

-The `conversions.csv` dataset has one row per search conversion.
+The `conversions.tsv` dataset has one row per search conversion.
 The dataset tells you which photo has been downloaded for a search, the country of origin, and an anonymous identifier to indiciate the unique users.
 The data goes back up to 1 year before the release of each version of the dataset.

 | Field                         | Description |
 |-------------------------------|-------------|